AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/getting-started.md

 ## Next steps

-Once you have prepared your data for Real-time Machine Learning, start by following the [training a model](./training-ml-model.md) tutorial.
-This document provides a tutorial for creating and uploading an ONNX model to the Real-time Machine Learning model store.
+Once you have prepared your data for Real-time Machine Learning, start by following the tutorial on [training a model](./training-ml-model.md) to learn how to create and upload an ONNX model to the Real-time Machine Learning model store.